 4.9.
 Board-Approved Exceptions to Geographic Service Areas: Special circumstances involving such matters as methods of instruction, funding sources or mission and role assignments may result in exceptions to the geographic service area role assignments.

 4.9.1.
 Technology-Delivered Instruction: Technologically-delivered courses and programs afford an efficient and effective means for Utah colleges and universities to provide broader and more economical access to high quality instruction.
 Courses or programs delivered via technology in asynchronous faculty-student interaction (fully “on-line” programs) are exceptions to the geographic service area designations.

 4.9.2.
-Special Contract Courses: Self-supporting special contract courses, conferences, or programs with industry, government, or school districts not open to the general public will be exceptions under Regent guidelines.
+Special Contract Courses: Self-supporting special contract courses, conferences, or programs with industry, government, or school districts not open to the general public will be exceptions under Board guidelines.

 4.10.
 Adjustments Approved by the Board: At a given time, in a given location, the Board may determine that a certain level or type of educational or training program is better delivered by an institution other than the one designated by this policy.

 R315-5.
 Geographic Designations of Service Area Assignments for Off-Campus Programs and Courses by Program Level

 5.1.
 Service Area Assignments: Service area assignments, as currently approved by the Board, are summarized in R315-7.
 Assignments are made through an evolving process that reflects an ongoing evaluation by the Commissioner and institutional Presidents.
 After recommendation by the Commissioner and institutional Presidents, assignments are reviewed and approved by the Board.